vault27/Foundation/paloalto.md

 Features:

+- Centralized view on all activities via ACC:
+    - Network
+    - Threat
+    - Blocked
+    - Tunnel
+    - Global Protect
+    - SSL
+- Centrall logging via Monitor
+    - All logs - send logs to Panorama is enabled in Log Forwarding profile and configurable on per rule basis
+    - External Logs - TrapsTM ESM Server logs (security events on the endpoints)
+    - Automated correlation engine
+    - AppScope - all possible App Analytics
+    - PDF reports
-- Policy management
+- Policy management - all types of policies via Device Groups
+- Objects managment - All types - via Device Groups
+- All Network Configurations via Templates and Stacks
+- All Device configurations via Templates and Stacks
-- Device health: Panorama > Managed Devices > Health
+- Detailed device health: Panorama > Managed Devices > Health
-- Objects configurations: addreses, profiles...
-- NGFW configuration - SNMP, User-ID, LDAP, NTP...
 - Database updates and software updates
-- Logforwarding control
-- Centralized visibility
-- Network security insights
-- Automated threat response
-- Enterprise-level reporting and administration
+- Super detailed Admin Profiles, what they can do: Web, CLI, API
+- Access domains: devices, device groups, templates - what admins can access
+- Data redistribution: other can connect to Panorama, Panorama can connect to agents
+- Log collectors + Groups

 Types: